 Adversary Tactics and Techniques

-The course is taught by leading professionals in the cyber security field.
-All instructors have either had previous experience conducting cyber operations within the Intelligence Community, or have been pen-testers or red team members within the military or government.
-This experience is leveraged to enhance training and best prepare students to execute their organization’s mission no matter what cyber terrain they operate in.
+Adversary Tactics and Techniques is taught by leading professionals in cybersecurity.
+All instructors have previous experience conducting cyber operations within the United States Intelligence Community or were pen-testers or red team members within the U.S. military or government.
+This experience enhances training and prepares students to execute missions across diverse cyber terrain.

 • Lecture slides in PDF